onlypfachi/n8n-nodes-gpg/README.md

 ## More information

-Yo can get in touch with this developer [here](https://www.linkedin.com/in/tadiwanashedavidpfachi/)
+You can get in touch with this developer [here](https://www.linkedin.com/in/tadiwanashedavidpfachi/)
 ## License

 [MIT](https://github.com/n8n-io/n8n-nodes-starter/blob/master/LICENSE.md)